elhamebrahimpour/flutter_calculation/README.md

 # flutter_calculation

 My published flutter project in github.
-* math_expressions pckage have used in this project
+* math_expressions package have used in this project
 * Dart

 ## Getting Started